RonaldRonno/english-for-designers/02-impression/index.md

 ### created by Ronald Steiniger
 ![Photo of my artwork](DAfencer.png)
 ![Photo of my artwork](DGface.png)
-### These two are my fav art digital pieces of mine.
+### These two are my fav art digital pieces whitch I created long time ago.
 ___
 ### Notes
 - It all started because of pc games, I was huge fun of digital art and compositions there.